jesims/backpack/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/io.jesi/backpack.svg)](https://clojars.org/io.jesi/backpack)

-# Versioning

-> Backpack versions should follow the **Semver** convention.

-With version number of `MAJOR.MINOR.PATCH`, increment:

-* MAJOR version when you make incompatible API changes,
-* MINOR version when you add functionality in a backwards-compatible manner, and
-* PATCH version when you make backwards-compatible bug fixes.

-Active branches will automatically be suffixed with `-SNAPSHOT` prior to a snapshot deploy to indicate a work-in-progress build.

-# Testing

-All utilities should be written to support both Clojure and ClojureScript with unit tests written in **CLJC** where practical.
-Unit tests can then be run by invoking `backpack.sh unit-test` or `backpack.sh unit-test-cljs` respectively.

 ## Theme: Animal Safari

 All string quotes within test functions should be interesting animal facts; with bonus points for David Attenborough quotes.